Gauge theory on projective surfaces and anti-self-dual Einstein metrics in dimension four: Introduction

 \subsection{Acknowledgments}

-The authors wish to thank Andreas \v{C}ap, Andrzej Derdzi\'nski and Nigel Hitchin for helpful discussions regarding the contents of this paper.
+The authors wish to thank Andreas \v{C}ap, Andrzej Derdzi\'nski, Nigel Hitchin, and Claude LeBrun for helpful discussions regarding the contents of this paper.
 TM is grateful for travel support via the grant SNF 200020\_144438 of the Swiss National Science Foundation.